Writing a funeral speech step-by-step

 There is so much we want to say.
 Trying to compress a whole life into a few minutes seems ridiculous, almost an insult.

-However there is a way through.
+But you can do it, and do it well.
 Let me show you how to write a eulogy, step by step.

 You'll find: